Skip to content

 Lindokuhle Sobekwa (b.
 1995, Katlehong, South Africa) is from a generation of South African photographers born after the first democratic elections of 1994.
 Through his participation in the Of Soul and Joy photography education programme in Thokoza in 2012, he realised that the medium of photography would be an essential tool to tell stories that concern and interest him.

 Sobekwa’s work was shown at Goodman Gallery in March 2023 as part of the photography show Against the Grain, alongside Ernest Cole, David Goldblatt, Ruth Motau and Ming Smith.
 He was named an official member of Magnum Photos in 2022 and gave a lecture about his practice at TATE Modern in 2023 as part of his John Kobal Foundation Fellowship.
-He was also awarded the 2023 FNB Art Prize and as part of the award will have a solo show at the Johannesburg Art Gallery in September this year.
-His series I carry Her photo with Me will be published by Mack Books in 2024.
+He was also awarded the 2023 FNB Art Prize which includes a solo show at the Johannesburg Art Gallery in August 2024.
+His series I carry Her photo with Me was published by Mack Books in 2024.

 Selected Solo Exhibitions